 - The Dorset Knob Throwing Festival has been held the first Sunday in May since 2008.
-As well as throwing them, other knob-related activities at the food festival include guess the weight of the knob, the knob and spoon race, knob darts and knob painting.
+As well as throwing them, other knob-related activities at the food festival included guess the weight of the knob, the knob and spoon race, knob darts and knob painting.
 Since 2017 it has been held in Kingston Maurward College, near Dorchester.
 Late 2019 organisers said the college had now ended the arrangement and the 2020 festival has been cancelled while they search for a new venue.
 They insist the festival will return in 2021.

 If you fancy a holiday near the home of the Dorset knob we’d love to welcome you to West Bay Cottage!
 Please take a look inside the cottage or head to our Enquire and Book page for availability, the rates and how to book.